Just a quick note to clear up some misinformation out there

 The person or company that is the importer is charged the tariff by the destination country.
 In our case the importer is Inkling Inc. - the company name that owns TheTentLab brand - and we pay an import agent to pay the tariffs (the duty) charged by US Customs (plus that agent's fees).

 For other companies, be they Walmart, Apple, Target… ANY company in the US that brings in imported goods, they pay import tariffs to the US government and include those costs in all their calculations to arrive at their prices.
 There is NEVER a situation where the exporting country pays the tariffs for the importer*.
+So when someone says they're "punishing" a country with tariffs, they may well be harming that country's sales to the US, but it's by CHARGING US CUSTOMERS THE TARIFFS.

 A US importer calculates their cost by adding: